elenderg/PAL-1000/instruções de compilação.md

 `Add a routine to the routines given nil.`

-`append "~initialize before run and run and finalize after run_" to the routine's header string.`
+`append "~initialize before run and run and finalize after run" to the routine's header string.`

 `append "initialize before run. " to the routine's body string.`